Big Brothers Big Sisters receive grants

-The funds will partially cover a variety of essential programming, including volunteer recruitment/training; client outreach/advocacy; compatibility matching; operations; support services and evaluations, the news release said.
+The funds will partially cover a variety of essential programming, including: volunteer recruitment/training; client outreach/advocacy; compatibility matching; operations; support services and evaluations.

-“This is great news of supportive help when we need it the most,” said Joy Mahler, CEO, and President.
-“As you know the young people we serve are likely to bear the heaviest burdens of trauma and economic fallout facing increased anxiety, stress, fear, and worry.
-Much greater exposure to adverse childhood experiences.”
+“This is great news of supportive help when we need it the most,” said Joy Mahler, BBBS CEO and president.
+“As you know, the young people we serve are likely to bear the heaviest burdens of trauma and economic fallout, facing increased anxiety, stress, fear and worry.
+(There’s also) much greater exposure to adverse childhood experiences.”

-She said trauma of the “most vulnerable” continues to have “profound effects.”
+Mahler said trauma on the “most vulnerable” continues to have “profound effects.”

 “Our work could not be more urgent and our mission more important than ever,” she said.
 “Big Brothers Big Sisters are actively supporting the vital, life-changing mentoring relationships to engage in social-emotional and educational support of our young people and families.”

-“Funds from this grant are for-Sarasota County Beyond School Walls (BSW) program and Covid-19 related operating expenses: mentor recruitment, screening, and training; youth outreach and advocacy; compatibility matching; ongoing professional support by Degreed and Certified Mentor Managers; regular meetings between mentors and students; youth outcomes evaluations; student meals (breakfast and lunch) on mentoring days; transportation to and from the business site; program materials; program staff cell phones; and IT and HR contract work,” the news release said.
+“Funds from this grant are for (the) Sarasota County Beyond School Walls program and COVID-19-related operating expenses: mentor recruitment, screening and training; youth outreach and advocacy; compatibility matching; ongoing professional support by degreed and certified mentor managers; regular meetings between mentors and students; youth outcomes evaluations; student meals (breakfast and lunch) on mentoring days; transportation to and from the business site; program materials; program staff cell phones; and IT and HR contract work.”

-Big Brothers Big Sisters of the Sun Coast received a $20,000 gift from Publix Super Markets Charities as well for fundraising events hosted beginning November 2020 and run through April 2021.
+BBBS also received a $20,000 gift from Publix Super Markets Charities, for fundraising events that will begin in November 2020 and run through April 2021.

 Also, the Venice Golf and Country Club Foundation awarded a $895 supplemental grant.